Only distances are required to reconstruct submanifolds

 \subsection{Regarding the assumptions}

 We have assumed that we know the dimension of the manifold $m$, and the value of $\lambda$ (having an upper bound would have been good enough) where $L$ is a $\lambda$-net of $W$.

 We will address the second question first.
 Given a point sample $W$, and beginning with an arbitrary point from $W$, it is simple to show that a furthest point sampling~\cite{DBLP:journals/tcs/Gonzalez85} from $W$ will generate a $\lambda$-net of $W$, for some $\lambda >0$, and it is possible to keep track of the value of $\lambda$.
 For an analysis of this procedure, refer to~\cite[Lem.~5.1]{boissonnat2009}.

 Let $\pts \subset \M$ be an $(\nu, \epsilon)$-net of $\M$.
-If $\frac{\nu}{\epsilon} = O(1)$ and if we know an upper bound on this quantity and if $\epsilon \leq \epsilon_{0}$, where $\epsilon_{0}$ depends only on the reach and the dimension of $\M$, then we can learn the local dimension of the manifold at each sample point with time and space complexity $2^{O(m)}(\#\pts)^2$ and $2^{O(m)}\#\pts$ respectively, see~\cite{cheng2008provable,cheng2009dimension,giesen2004}.
+If $\frac{\nu}{\epsilon} = O(1)$ and if we know an upper bound on this quantity and if $\epsilon \leq \epsilon_{0}$, where $\epsilon_{0}$ depends only on the reach and the dimension of $\M$, then we can learn the local dimension of the manifold at each sample point with time and space complexity $2^{O(m)}(\#\pts)^2$ and $2^{O(m)}\#\pts$ respectively, see~\cite{DBLP:journals/ijcga/ChengWW08,cheng2009dimension,giesen2004}.
 Note that, in these papers, the dimension estimation is done locally around each sample point and therefore is exactly in the spirit of this paper.
 For a more detailed discussions on these things refer to Section~\ref{sec:conclusion-only-distances-required}.